manuka99/Ronicy-Team/README.md

 8)	Designing and developing the Admin’s Advertisement analytics.
 9)	Designing and developing the Admin’s Orders analytics.
 10) Designing and developing the Backend server for managing User levels(JWT), Promotions, Advertisements, Algolia indexing, Firebase cloud messaging and Firebase in app messeging
+11)	Designing and developing the Firebase Admin’s SDK on Spring boot.

 ###### Other Technologies used: